BenCorpro/abernathy/README.md

 The application can be used as a whole with the user interface at <a href="http://localhost:80/">localhost:80</a> or as 3 separated APIs.

-_For this last usage, please refer to the [API Documentation](https://github.com/BenCorpro/abernathy/documentation/APIsDocs.pdf)_
+_For this last usage, please refer to the API Documentation in documentation directory_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>